BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 3. Server grabs a bundle of stuff (like JavaScript and CSS)
 4. Client receives & processes the bundle to build pages

+Right up front the client has grabbed *everything* it needs, for better or worse.
 No more requests to the server need to be made *for pages*, which will all be built from the bundle that the browser now controls.
-Other requests might be made for data.
-These could be to the same server or to other APIs.
+Other requests might be made for data, either from the same server or other APIs.

+Bundles can grow quite large, increasing load times and degrading user experience.
+Bundle splitting was one solution to that problem, but it could get complex and was often poorly implemented, if at all.

 ### Next.js App